The Trump administration briefed senators on Jamal KhashoggI's murder. They weren't impressed.

-Five months after the disappearance of Washington Post journalist Jamal Khashoggi, the international community, Congress, and even the CIA have all concluded that Saudi Arabia’s Crown Prince Mohamed bin Salman ordered his assassination.
-Only President Trump and his senior advisers have been unwilling at this point to blame him directly and follow through with any reprisals.
+Five months after the disappearance of Washington Post journalist Jamal Khashoggi, the international community, Congress, and even the CIA have all concluded that Saudi Arabia Crown Prince Mohamed bin Salman ordered his assassination.
+Only President Donald Trump and his senior advisers have been unwilling at this point to blame him directly and follow through with any reprisals.
 “It could very well be that the Crown Prince had knowledge of this tragic event—maybe he did and maybe he didn’t!”
 Trump said in a statement issued in November.

 That explanation has not satisfied lawmakers on Capitol Hill, who have repeatedly criticized the administration’s handling of the killing of a journalist who worked for an American news organization.
-They have asked to be briefed on the administration’s findings, and that briefing finally occurred on Monday.
-On Tuesday Sen. Chris Murphy (D-Conn.), a member of the Foreign Relations committee, slammed the administration officials for including “no information not already on the record.”
+They have asked to be briefed on the administration’s findings, and that briefing finally occurred Monday.
+On Tuesday, Sen. Chris Murphy (D-Conn.), a member of the foreign relations committee, slammed the administration officials for including “no information not already on the record.”

 1/ THREAD: Here’s what happened yesterday in our “classified” Khashoggi briefing that included no information not already on the record.